Where to Get Free Business Checking Accounts

 - How many transactions are allowed per month, and how much do additional transactions cost?

 - Can employees get debit cards?
 How much do those cost?

 - What are the fees for international transactions?

 - Will you send or receive wire transfers?
 How much do they cost?

-- What protection do you have against fraud and other unfortunate events (consumer protection laws don’t apply to business accounts)
+- What protection do you have against fraud and other unfortunate events (consumer protection laws don’t apply to business accounts)?

-Using Personal Accounts?
+What About Personal Accounts?

-After reviewing the accounts above, you might decide that you’ll save money by using a personal checking account for business purposes instead of using an account designed for business.
+After reviewing the accounts above, you might decide that you’ll save money by using a personal checking account for business purposes instead of an account designed for business.
 That might work, but it’s not ideal.
 If you fail to keep business matters separate from personal matters, a creditor could “pierce the corporate veil” and make you personally responsible for business debts or liabilities.